Collaborative Science for Healthy Wetlands

 Why Regional Monitoring?

-- Supports effort to meet 100,000 acre wetlands restoration goal
+- Supports effort to meet 100,000 acre healthy wetlands goal

 - Supports climate change adaptation and priority responses at regional scale